Rachael Grinham: 2010

 Due to an injury, Rachael missed some of the 2010 season.
 However, she stayed in the top five, only moving to slot number 6 at the end of 2011.
 She was also a part of the Australian team that won the gold medal at the 2010 Women's World Team Squash Championships.

 2012

 In September, Rachael dropped out of the WSA Top 10 for the first time in a decade.
 She was also defeated in the first round by Omneya Abdel Kawy at a Malaysian Open.

 2013

 During this year Rachael was beaten at a semi-final finish by her younger sister Natalie.
 After that, she appeared in the Cleveland Classic's first round.
 She lost in the CIMB KL Open first round, had a second-round finish at the Allam British Open, and won her 32nd title at the Victoria Open.

 Personal life

-Grinham came out as gay in May 2017.
-Grinham and her girlfriend, Jenny Duncalf were the first two squash players to publicly come out while still active in professional play.
+Grinham revealed her relationship with her girlfriend, Jenny Duncalf, in 2017, making them the first two squash players to publicly come out while still active in professional play.

 Her younger sister Natalie Grinham is also a former professional squash player.